 - Perla King – Personal Achievement/Historical Contribution.
 Pearl (as she’s known to us), our humble FANHS RG president, has chaired many Pamana Award events during her tenure (2009 to present) and has represented New Mexico in many FANHS National Conferences.
 This year, the FANHS RG Executive Committee salutes her achievements – a recognition long overdue for a leader who always wanted to be in the background.
 It was during her presidency that we accomplished two major projects we thought would be impossible to achieve: Our Rio Grande Chapter hosted the 2012 FANHS National Conference in Albuquerque attended by Filipinos from 30 FANHS chapters all over the US and the publication of the first book about Filipinos in New Mexico (The Filipino American Experience in New Mexico) which was dormant for eight years and finally printed in 2014.
-In her 60’s, she graduated summa cum laude with a Bachelor of Science in Nursing, among her many degrees.
+She is also a board of director of the Filipino American Foundation of New Mexico and chairperson of its Scholarship Committee.
+At 65, she graduated summa cum laude with a Bachelor of Science in Nursing, among her many degrees.

 - Maj.
 Richard Luena, USAF (Ret) – Community Service – Veterans Affairs.
 Richard has been a board of director of FAFNM and the liaison officer to the veterans, particularly Bataan veterans, for many years.
 He is also a member of the Bataan Corregidor Memorial Foundation of New Mexico and was the vice-president when he spearheaded the 75th Anniversary of the Surrender of Bataan in Albuquerque which was attended by veterans nationwide.
 It was a significant event because most of our Bataan veterans have passed away and this might had been the last event when the remaining veterans from other states came together, a gift of time and comaraderie – the best gift Richard (and other volunteers) could give our heroes.
 His passion in helping our veterans constantly reminds us that we should never forget those who sacrificed their lives for our freedom.